TrelisResearch/arc-agi-2025/o3-tools/README.md

 Summary reports aggregate across all tasks and include:
 - Overall task solve rate and pixel accuracy across the subset
-- Average MDL scores, program complexity, and residual error sizes
+- Average pattern learning scores, training success rates, and residual analysis
 - Total costs and token usage for the entire run
 - Tool usage patterns and performance comparisons